zavolanlab/mirflowz/README.md

 ## Workflow description

-The _MIRFLOWZ_ workflow starts by processing the user-provided "genome resources" while preparing indexes and other contigent resources that will be used in later steps.
-Afterwards, the user-provided short read smallRNA-seq library(ies) will be aligned against the references previously generated.
-For increased fidelity, it uses two separate aligning tools, [Segemehl][segemehl] and our in-house tool [Oligomap][oligomap].
-In both cases, reads are aligned separately to the genome and the transcriptome.
-Thereafter, alignments are merged in a way that only the best alignment (or alignments) of each read is (are) kept.
-Finally, the quantification of miRNA expression is done by intersecting the alignments with the generated annotation files.
-Intersections are computed with [`bedtools`][bedtools] for one or multiple of mature, primary transcripts and isomiRs.
-Reads consistent with each miRNA are counted and tabulated.
+The _MIRFLOWZ_ workflow first processes and indexes the user-provided genome resources.
+Afterwards, the user-provided short read smallRNA-seq libraries will be aligned seperately against the genome and transcriptome.
+For increased fidelity, two seperated aligners, [Segemehl][segemehl] and our in-house tool [Oligomap][oligomap], are used.
+All the resulting alignments are merged such that only the best alignments of each read are kept (smallest edit disntance).
+ Finally, alignments are intersected with the user-provided, pre-processed miRNA annotation file using [`bedtools`][bedtools].
+Countes are tabulated seperately for reads consistent with either miRNA precursors, mature miRNA and/or isomiRs.

 The schema below is a visual representation of the rules building up the